pickfordbreeze/LL_recursion/README.md

         Effective memory management and debugging with Valgrind

 Relevant Files:
-'ulliststr.h' & 'ulliststr.cpp': implementation of the unrolled linked list and its operations 'test_ulliststr.cpp': spare file for making tests to verify unrolled linked list operations behavior
+'ulliststr.h' & 'ulliststr.cpp': implementation of the unrolled linked list and its operations. /n 'test_ulliststr.cpp': spare file for making tests to verify unrolled linked list operations behavior.